Maserati to add Alfieri halo car, new SUV, electric powertrain from Ferrari

 The Italian luxury brand has been largely lost in the FCA portfolio, but it will get six new vehicles by 2022, including a long-awaited Alfieri halo car and a new SUV likely based on the Alfa Romeo Stelvio.
 Not only that but four Maserati vehicles will offer full battery electric powertrains supplied by none other than Ferrari.

 The Alfieri counts as two vehicles as it will be offered as a hardtop coupe and a convertible, both built on an aluminum spaceframe.
 The chassis will be modular to accept three different powertrains, all by Ferrari and including a battery-electric variant.
 A plug-in hybrid will also be offered with "e-AWD," which we are taking to mean an electric motor on the front axle to drive the front wheels and provide torque vectoring, while the engine drives the rears.

 Maserati promises a low center of gravity for all Alfieri variants and quotes a top speed of more than 186 mph for the plug-in hybrid variant, as well as a blazing 0-38 mph time in the 2.0-second range.
 Active aerodynamics will also be part of the formula.
+Sadly, it looks like the guys will replace the current GranTurismo duo.

 CHECK OUT: Ram Rebel TRX confirmed for production